KRTirtho/spotube/README.md

 [BSD-4-Clause](/LICENSE)

-Bu why?
+But why?
 You can learn about it [here](https://dev.to/krtirtho/choosing-open-source-license-wisely-1m3p)

 # Financial Contributors
 ## Backers